Carnegie Mellon University

 • 3 letters of reference

-The teaching statement should present your approach to teaching and mentoring and describe the courses you have taught or would like to teach as well as any previous mentoring experience.
+The teaching statement should present your approach to teaching and mentoring, explain your ability to teach and mentor students from a broad range of backgrounds, and describe the courses you have taught or would like to teach as well as any previous mentoring experience.
 SDS is committed to providing excellent undergraduate and doctoral teaching and recognizes that many new faculty do not have previous teaching experience.
 CMU is home to the Eberly Center for Teaching Excellence & Educational Innovation which provides paramount pedagogical resources for faculty of all levels.

 Equal Employment Opportunity Statement